 The Foreign and Commonwealth Office (FCO) advise against all travel to the districts of Kaabong, Kotido, Abim, Moroto, Napak, Nakapiripirit, Katakwi, Amudat, Kapchorwa, Kween, and Bukwo in the Karamoja region of north eastern Uganda with the exception of trips to Kidepo Valley National Park, which you should make by air.
 See Local Travel

 There is a high threat from terrorism.
 We are aware of recent alerts concerning possible threats to locations in Kampala, including hotels.
+On 3 April the Uganda police force issued a security alert referring to a specific threat to schools and educational institutions along the Kampala-Jinja highway.
 You should continue to be vigilant at all times, exercise extreme caution and closely monitor this travel advice.
 See Terrorism

 Avoid travel by road outside major towns at night, except between Kampala and the airport at Entebbe.
 See Crime